Khan/style-guides/style/react.md

 you minimize redundancy, making it easier to reason about your application.

-A common pattern—which matches the "logic" vs. "presentation" component distinction—is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
+A common pattern — which matches the "logic" vs. "presentation" component distinction — is to create several stateless components that just render data, and have a stateful component above them in the hierarchy that passes its state to its children via props.
 The stateful component encapsulates all of the interaction logic, while